Top 9 Anise Benefits For Health, How To Use It, & Nutrition

 The following infographic provides information about the benefits of anise.
 Check it out!

 The benefits of anise go beyond it being a pungent spice.
 This aromatic spice has a rich nutritional profile that lends it a wide range of health benefits.
 Anise may provide relief from menstrual pain, constipation, and menopausal symptoms.
 It may also help promote digestion, decrease bloating, and relieve abdominal discomfort.
 Anise is good for your mental health as it may act as an antidepressant and help induce sleep.
-Nevertheless, its excessive use may have side effects.
+Moreover, if you club it with fennel seeds, you may also enjoy enhanced fennel seed benefits.
+However, do take it in the prescribed dosage as its excessive use in any form may have side effects.
 Lastly, those who are allergic to tree nuts are recommended to avoid anise.

 Frequently Asked Questions